volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 ### Test Names

+I'm sure you know, that it's lots of ways how you can name your test,

-There are lots of test naming convetions that can be used in the industry:
+There are lots of test naming conventions that can be used in the industry:

 * https://dzone.com/articles/7-popular-unit-test-naming
 * https://stackoverflow.com/questions/155436/unit-test-naming-best-practices